Continuous Product Discovery for the evolution of SupportAbility

 Return to Summary

-Opting to participate in Product Discovery
+Opting out of Product Discovery

 Return to Summary

-Unsubscribe option for Individual Staff
+Individual Staff Level

 Staff can return to their My Staff Account page within SupportAbility at any time to resume their personal participation in Product Discovery, provided their organisation has activated 'Participate in Product Discovery' in System Preferences.